 - Avoid bending, stooping, straining, heavy lifting or physical exertion for 10 days or until your doctor permits you to do so.
 An elevation in blood pressure can trigger a nosebleed.
-As you increase mobility, you may see a return or increase of pain. - Avoid any unnecessary environmental exposure which may cause you to catch a cold or become overheated.
-Also avoid over exposure to the sun. - DO NOT blow your nose for 48 hours.
-After 48 hours, you may begin to blow your nose gently. - YOU MUST Begin to irrigate with nasal saline washes 24 hours after surgery.
-(Four or more times per day is preferred!!
-You cannot use too much!!) - Sneeze with your mouth open.
+As you increase mobility, you may see a return or increase of pain. - Avoid any excessive fatigue or unnecessary exposure, which may cause you to catch a cold.
+If this should happen, notify your doctor with any ear symptoms. - DO NOT blow your nose for 48 hours.
+Begin nasal saline washes with Ocean Spray or Ayr nasal spray the day after surgery (Four or more times per day You cannot use too much).
+After 48 hours, you may begin to blow your nose gently.
+Washing with the saline first will help clean the nasal cavity. - Sneeze with your mouth open.
 Do not try to suppress the sneeze in any way as this puts pressure on your sinuses. - There are no bathing restrictions.
-Avoid swimming until your doctor permits you to do so!
-Pool, lake, and river water carry many different types of bacteria that cannot get into the nose for risk of serious infection. - Foods: Normal diet may be resumed if no nausea and/or vomiting has occurred.
+Avoid swimming until your doctor permits you to do so. - Foods: Normal diet may be resumed if no nausea and/or vomiting has occurred.
 Gradually work up from clear liquids and crackers to foods that are tolerated.
 Remember to drink plenty of fluids if you have no restrictions to do so.
-Water is best! - Call your doctor's office for a follow-up appointment if you do not already have one.
-You should be seen one week after your surgery. - IF YOU HAVE STINTS IN YOUR NOSE YOU MUST FOLLOW UP 2-3 DAYS AFTER SURGERY TO HAVE THEM REMOVED!
+Water is best! - Call your doctor's office for a follow-up appointment.
+You should be seen one week after your surgery.